 Storage and handling

-Adalia bipunctata supplied in buckets or sachets, containing 100 or 250 predatory beetles.
+Adalia bipunctata supplied in buckets or sachets, containing 100 predatory beetles.
 Keep the buckets or sachets dry and horizontally, in darkness, at a temperature between 8°C – 10°C. Maximum storage two to three days.